The Wall Street Journal Just Fired A Top Correspondent For Ethical Violations

-The Wall Street Journal fired its chief foreign affairs correspondent Wednesday as a report surfaced that he violated the publication's ethical guidelines by becoming involved in deals with a source that included selling arms to foreign governments.
+The Wall Street Journal fired its chief foreign affairs correspondent Wednesday amid a report that he violated the publication's ethical guidelines after becoming involved in deals with a source that included selling arms to foreign governments.

 In a statement, the Journal said that it had sacked Jay Solomon and was "dismayed" by his actions and "poor judgement."